 But the baby was rescued and taken to the king and queen of Corinth, who wanted a son and couldn't have one, and he adopted him.
 The queen of Corinth called the baby Oedipus, which means swollen foot, on account of the pin through his feet.
 But she didn't tell Oedipus that he was adopted.

-When Oedipus grew up, he also listened to an oracle, and the oracle told him that he would kill his father and marry his mother.
+When Oedipus grew up, he also listened to the oracle at Delphi, and the oracle told him that he would kill his father and marry his mother.
 He was horrified, and ran away from Corinth that night, trying to escape his fate.

 As he travelled down the road in his chariot, with his horses, he came to a crossroads.
 Another chariot came to the crossroads at the same time, but it went through without letting Oedipus go.
 Oedipus was angry at this and got out and killed the other man.